rajasoun/gorm-spike/README.md

 3. The size of the connection pool is configurable in GORM, and it can be set to a specific number of connections or allowed to grow dynamically as needed.
 4. When a connection is returned to the pool, it is checked to make sure that it is still valid and usable.
 If a connection is found to be invalid or has been idle for too long, it is discarded and replaced with a new connection.
 5. GORM's connection pooling also includes features like connection timeouts, which allow connections to be closed after a certain period of inactivity, and connection reaping, which periodically checks connections in the pool to make sure they are still valid and removes any that are not.
+6. GORM provides built-in support for connection pooling, allowing you to configure the maximum number of idle connections and the maximum number of open connections.
+By default, GORM uses a connection pool with a maximum of 10 idle connections and a maximum of 100 open connections.

 ## GORM Read/Write Splitting